GVTechnology/HashCheck/README.md

 # HashCheck

-A python program written to compare two strings and see if they match at its most basic form.
+A python program written using tkinter to compare two strings and see if they match at its most basic form.

 Use: